Preparing Bulbs For Winter: How To Store Bulbs For Winter

 (Image credit: Jurgute)

-Whether you are storing tender summer-blooming bulbs or more hardy spring bulbs that you did not get in the ground in time, knowing how to store bulbs for winter will ensure that these bulbs will be viable for planting in the spring.
+As the gardening calendar draws to a close and our attentions turn to next year, one of our key tasks is preparing and storing bulbs for winter.
+Whether you are storing tender summer-blooming bulbs or more hardy spring bulbs that you did not get in the ground in time, knowing how to store bulbs for winter will ensure they are viable for planting in spring.
+So if you are overwintering plants in readiness for the year ahead, don't forget your bulbs!
 Let's look at how to store garden bulbs over the winter.

 Preparing Bulbs for Winter Storage